omri30000/loginProject/README.md

 # LoginProject

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).
+Developed by Omri Zaiman for Out4In company (Yooz project).

 ## Development server